LaunchAcademy/java-party-planner/java-party-planner.md

 Here at Launch, we're a big fan of parties - spontaneous dance parties, board game nights, karaoke parties, puppy parties (which is mostly just something we wish was a very common type of party), the list goes on!
-We need help keeping track of all of these parties, and all of the wonderful friends we want to invite to each of them.
+We need help keeping track of all of these parties, where we are throwing the parties, and all of the wonderful friends we want to invite to each of them.

 ## Introduction

-You'll be building a website that helps us manage our invitation lists, letting us create events, keep track of all of our friends, list which friends we want to invite to each of our parties, and even let our friends leave RSVPs on the page for us!
+You'll be building a website that helps us manage our invitation lists, letting us create events, show where each party will be, keep track of all of our friends, list which friends we want to invite to each of our parties, and even let our friends leave RSVPs on the page for us!

 Party Planner is primarily focused on various aspects of Spring, and the end result will be a full-fledged, database-backed web application!